forthfora/evp-website/docs/specs.md

 ### 4.4 Out of Scope (for now)

-- Password-based login (the schema keeps the extension point open — see ADR 0001).
+- Password-based login (the schema keeps the extension point open).
 - Payments, ticketing, or e-commerce.
 - Blog/CMS beyond what the admin panel manages.
 - A persistent newsletter/issue archive — admin emails are ad-hoc sends.